peterfrescura/ansible-system-setup/README.md

 Run Ansible playbooks like this (you can omit sudo prompt for some of them):

+    # example to execute a single role
+    ansible-playbook -i inventory ansible-system-setup/roles/install-software/tasks/install-timeshift.yml --ask-sudo-pass
+    # example to execute multiple roles (playbook)
-    ansible-playbook -i inventory install-software.yml --ask-sudo-pass
+    ansible-playbook -i inventory ansible-system-setup/install-software.yml --ask-sudo-pass

 Note that some roles require packages that are installed by `install-software` role, so you should run it first.
 In particular, most of the roles require git.
 I could have added git installation task to the roles that need it, but doing so would require me to type my sudo password every time I wanted to run them - and I'm too lazy for that.
+I have added checks so that roles only add keys etc. if packages arent installed, this must be done more elagantly.